alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 ## AltDriver

-The **AltDriver** class represents the main game driver component.
-When you instantiate an AltDriver in your tests, you can use it to "drive" your game like one of your users would, by interacting with all the game objects, their properties and methods.
+The **AltDriver** class represents the main app driver component.
+When you instantiate an AltDriver in your tests, you can use it to "drive" your app like one of your users would, by interacting with all the app objects, their properties and methods.

 An AltDriver instance will connect to the running instrumented Unity application.
 In the constructor, we need to tell the driver where (on what IP and on what port) the instrumented Unity App is running.
 We can also set some more advanced parameters, as shown in the table below: